wataruoguchi/zubora/packages/zubora-plugin-coffee/README.md

 }
 ```

 `coffeescript` is this plugin's peer dependency.
-Please make sure `coffeescript` is installed in the same `package.json`.
+Make sure `coffeescript` is installed in the same `package.json`.